nitration header image

 Nitration of benzene rings

-The nitration of benzene rings and arenes is an important reaction industrially since it produces a range of valuable compounds which are used mainly as explosives and dyes.
-Like all reactions involving aromatic rings this reaction is an example of electrophilic substitution.
+The nitration of aromatic rings is an important reaction industrially since it produces a range of valuable compounds which are used mainly as explosives and dyes.
+Like all reactions involving aromatic rings this reaction is an example of an electrophilic substitution reaction.
 The electrophile which is used in this nitration reaction is the nitronium ion or nitryl cation (NO2+) ion.
 The nitronium ion (NO2+) is generated by the reaction of concentrated nitric acid with concentrated sulfuric acid.
 The sulfuric acid acts as a catalyst in this reaction.
 An equation for the nitration of benzene is shown below and as you can see it is a typical electrophilic substitution reaction.

 nitration of benzene rings